-With years of sharing the stage with artists like Neko Case, Rachael Yamagata, Nicole Atkins, Gillian Welch, Linda Rondstadt, and Amos Lee, Adrien continues to build an evolving and impressive career in music.
-Now she’s expanding her art into new realms with the release of her latest studio project, Strange Love & the Secret Language. an album being billed as “a collection of unconventional love songs,” released on Zip Records, August 7th.
-The album was recorded in Woodstock with the production duo The Elegant Too (P. Diddy, Yoko Ono, John Cale) and offers listeners a lush, deeply textured pop record that has already caught the attention of WDST and WXPN (Philadelphia), and finds Reju in the company of fellow Woodstock artists A.C.
-Newman (The New Pornographers) and Marco Benevento.
-In addition to her striking original songs, Reju also covers tunes by David Bowie, Elliot Smith, and Prince.
+With years sharing the stage as a solo artist, backing vocalist, and band member with Rich Robinson (The Black Crowes), Rachael Yamagata, Gillian Welch, Linda Ronstadt, David Bromberg, and Amos Lee, Hudson Valley, NY singer/songwriter/multi-instrumentalist Adrien Reju has built a lasting career in music.
+Her latest studio project, Strange Love & the Secret Language, an album billed as “a collection of unconventional love songs,” was released on Zip Records in 2015.
+The album, recorded in Woodstock, NY with the production duo The Elegant Too (P. Diddy, Yoko Ono, John Cale), offers a lush, deeply textured indie-pop record that found Reju in the company of fellow Hudson Valley artists A.C.
+Newman (The New Pornographers) and Marco Benevento, and exhibits her original songs, as well as reinterpreted covers by David Bowie, King Missile, Elliot Smith, and Prince.

 With years of sharing the stage with artists like Neko Case, Rachael Yamagata, Nicole Atkins, Gillian Welch, Linda Rondstadt, and Amos Lee, Woodstock, New York singer/songwriter/multi-